opensearch-project/sql-odbc/Trifork.readme.md

 > [!IMPORTANT]
 > The image is Windows based.
 Check for eventual settings based on this case and your tools (for example, Docker Desktop require to specify the `desktop-windows` builder in `settings`).

+## The high level structure and relationships
+In order to customize the driver two areas has to be taken in consideration.
+To have a quick reference, some indication about the UI of the driver is managed or declaring resources mainly from a Microsoft Visual C++ file `opensearch_odbc.rc`, and C programming such as `dlg_specific.h`, `dlg_wingui.c`, `setup.c`, `resource.h`.
+Instead the backend authentication is managed from C++ files such as `opensearch_communication.cpp`.

 ## Using the Driver
 The driver comes in the form of a library file: